 Some of the most important things, said Brendan, are also the simplest.

-Managing backups is, said Brendan, the most common cause of headaches for customers he’s encountered, and he gave us three tips that will make management of your hyperconverged environment simpler:
+Managing data backups is the most common cause of headaches for customers that Brendan has encountered – here are three tips he gave us that will make management of your hyperconverged environment simpler:

 - Pay close attention to the hardware resources allocated for your backup server, so it isn’t the bottleneck that holds up your backups.
 Backup resources matter.

 - Be smart about backup scheduling.
 Most customers backup overnight to avoid overloading compute and storage resources.
 Nowadays, with the recent increase in ransomware, most would prefer to backup throughout the day to minimise impact.
 This is a very good time to weigh up the considerations and find the balance you can live with.
 HPE partners like Brennan IT have access to tools and expert support to help you get the right level of business continuity.

 - While snapshots are handy for short-term backups of VMs, for example when administrators must handle patches, relying on them as a primary form of backup is not a solid strategy.
 Snapshots can lead to capacity shortages.
 Full logical backups are better – and administrators should diligently monitor snapshots for size, age and growth rate.

 With HPE SimpliVity Data Virtualisation Platform (DVP), Brendan said the pitfalls mentioned above are eliminated.
 Its integrated backup capability prevents backups from causing performance bottlenecks, meaning they can be performed throughout the day.
 Snapshots are no longer necessary because DVP provides full logical backups at the speed of snapshots without the drawbacks of snapshots – it’s all easily managed within the product’s vCenter.

 The hyperconverged environment is proving easier to work with than customers expected, and, Brendan said, they are enjoying the ability to manage VMs and scale effortlessly.